The New Frontier in Celebrity Spon-Con: Tavi Gevinson Advertises Her Own Address

 It is easy to see why Two Trees would want someone like Gevinson as a brand ambassador: She’s a young fashion darling with progressive politics and famous friends.
 The Ashland property is currently battling for tenants with two other recently opened luxury towers in the area, so her posts could convince her cohort to join her in one of her building’s 303 perfectly appointed apartments.

 It is less clear why Gevinson would want to reveal her personal address for the sake of an advertising partnership.
-(Unless, of course, she is not actually living in the building.)
 Gevinson has previously created sponsored content for upscale brands like Tiffany, but this 300 Ashland deal is unlike anything she — or really any celebrity — has done before.
 Plenty of stars have posted ads for Airbnb vacation rentals, but those kinds of deals do not require celebs to reveal their exact location or make themselves available to other building tenants.
 Will celebrity apartment advertising become the new normal?

 We reached out to Gevinson for comment about her partnership, and we will update this story if we hear back.